Dubai, United Arab Emirates

 Situated on the Persian Gulf, next to the Gulf of Oman, the city of Dubai is a renowned global city whose importance to the global economy is almost unparalleled.
 Because of its strategic position, actively-diversifying economy, and excellent trade relations and prestige, Dubai is an excellent location for any businesses looking to expand or invest, especially into Middle Eastern, North African, and Central and South Asian markets, or anyone looking to do business in the Middle East region.

 Dubai has established itself as an emirate and city on its oil industry and through that industry has fueled its current success as a cosmopolitan metropolis.
-However, in regards to total GDP, which reached 90.9 billion USD in 2012 and has increased roughly 10% over the past two years, oil and gas only contributes around 8%.
-The largest sources of revenue currently are real estate and construction, various financial services, and information technologies.
+However, in regards to total GDP, which reached 84 billion USD in 2021 and has increased roughly 4.5% over the past two years, oil and gas only contributes less than 1% The largest sources of revenue currently are real estate and construction, various financial services, and information technologies.
 As a result of a construction boom which instigated the construction of the Burj Khalifa, the world’s current tallest building, Dubai boasts state-of-the-art infrastructure and also benefits heavily from extensive telecommunications and widespread connectivity.

 If you are wanting to start a business in Dubai, there are a few things to be aware before proceeding.
 Firstly, as a result of ownership laws in the UAE, foreigners cannot hold majority ownership of any businesses in Dubai and must have an Emirati partner who holds at least 51% ownership of the venture.
 Notable exceptions to this ownership rule are Dubai Internet City and Dubai Media City, in which non-nationals can own 100% of a business.
 Secondly, the process to start a business can be daunting for someone who does not know how to navigate the tricky business registration process, so it would be best to have someone who has gone through the process before as a guide.
 Thirdly, Dubai is tax-free, but does not hold a free trade agreement with the US, so tariffs can still be raised when engaging in trade between the two nations.
 However, there is an Investment Framework Agreement (TIFA) between the two nations, which offers local business a 10% preferential price in government procurement.
 UAE is also a member of the World Trade Organization (WTO).